Sanabel TV

 Sanabel TV was a West Bank television station.

-According to the CBC Radio show As it happens:
+According to the CBC Radio show As It Happens:

 "Sanabel TV is the most popular locally-operated television station in the West Bank city of Nablus.
 In fact, it is the only locally-run TV station in Nablus.
 And Israeli forces have shut it down."

+A private operation, as of 2001, it reportedly had a staff of seven employees, being one of the nine television stations available in the city.
+It employed the VHS system for recording and transmission and broadcast on UHF channel 33.

-It was shut down in late February 2007.
+It was shut down in late February 2007 after the Israeli Defence Forces raided Nablus.
+Its managing director, Nabegh Break, was detained.